AnonCodingDragon/Soviet-Anthem-Troll/README.txt

 Executable and full script available.

 Have fun and use this program at your own risk.
-Please do not use this code if you have a malicious intent.
+Please do not use this code maliciously.